iann0036/tf-cfn-provider/docs/providers/azurerm/KeyVaultCertificate.md

 `Name` - (Required) Specifies the name of the Key Vault Certificate.
 Changing this forces a new resource to be created.

-`VaultUri` - (Required) Specifies the URI used to access the Key Vault instance, available on the `Terraform::AzureRM::KeyVault` resource.
+`KeyVaultId` - (Required) The ID of the Key Vault where the Certificate should be created.

 `Certificate` - (Optional) A `Certificate` block as defined below, used to Import an existing certificate.